Employee burnout is not new. It was prevalent before. But as a leader, acknowledging its existence is essential.

-If you have faced such situations then you are not the only one.
-Being unproductive, lacking composure, not being able to stick to a plan are a few symptoms that your employees might be facing burnout.
-Your once energetic and productive employees are becoming victims of burnout.
+If you have faced such situations, then you are not the only one.
+Being unproductive, lacking composure, lacking focus are a few symptoms of a common epidemic spreading throughout the industry.

 What is Employee Burnout?

-If this is an issue that doesn't concern you or your organisation then you need to reconsider it because it is going to affect your company in its growth.
+If this is an issue that doesn't concern you or your organization, you need to reconsider it.
+In the long term, it is going to affect your company in its growth.

 But before delving into the ways on how to tackle them, let us have a look at why employee burnout happens.